 Toxicology Investigators Consortium (ToxIC) FIT Program

-The fellow-in-training (“fellow”) appointment to the ACMT ToxIC Intern Position is intended to introduce the fellow to the process of organizing, designing, and administering a large multicenter research and surveillance program.
+The ToxIC FIT Program is intended to introduce the fellow to the process of organizing, designing, and administering a large multicenter research and surveillance program.
 The appointment will provide the fellow with an experience that will enhance his/her career in medical toxicology and help them develop an understanding of multi-center research and dealing with federal and non-governmental funders.
 Current ToxIC projects are funded by the NIH, CDC, FDA, and corporate contracts.
 This opportunity provides a unique networking opportunity with leaders in the medical toxicology research community and to be involved in research projects, including potentially at the co-authorship level.
-At the conclusion of the internship the fellow will be experienced in multiple aspects of multi-center research in medical toxicology.
+At the conclusion of the program the fellow will be experienced in multiple aspects of multi-center research in medical toxicology.

-All fellows entering the second year of an accredited Medical Toxicology program are eligible to apply.
+All fellows in the first year of an accredited Medical Toxicology program are eligible to apply.
 The appointment is a 15-month commitment that begins in March every year and concludes at the end of June of the following year.
 ToxIC leadership will review all applications.
 The top three candidates will be interviewed by the ToxIC leadership.
 The ideal applicant should be self-motivated and independent, and have a strong interest in developing their skills in multi-center research in medical toxicology.
 These interests should be evident in activities and accomplishments in years previous to the application (such as previous research experience, a graduate degree, or publications).
 The applicant will be expected attend weekly ToxIC administration meetings and other conference calls as necessary.

 Duties and Responsibilities

-The term begins in March and continues through June of the following year.
-The ToxIC Intern’s responsibilities will include the following activities:
+The term begins in April 2022 and continues through June 2023.
+The ToxIC Fellow’s responsibilities will include the following activities:

 - Attend weekly ToxIC administration meetings.